masher92/UKCP18/RainGaugeAnalysis/Validating_CEH-GEAR/ReadMe.md

 ### Analysis
 For the Knostrop, Eccup and Farnely Hall gauges, hourly precipitation values of the same maximum intensity are found in both the gauge data and the CEH-GEAR data.
 For the Bramham and Otley gauges, higher maximum values are found in the CEH-GEAR grid cell data, and for the Headingley gauge, a higher maximum hourly precipitation intensity is recorded at the gauge.

+#### Further analysis Knostrop gauge
 For the Knostrop gauge, the top twenty values in the gauge were found, and the values for the same datetime were extracted from the CEH-GEAR data.
 This shows that often where a peak value occurs in the gauge, a peak value is not found in the CEH-GEAR data.
+To explore this further the two values before and after a peak value at the gauge are found for both the gauge and CEH-GEAR.
+This shows that whilst often the CEH-GEAR grid cell does not record a peak at the same time as the gauge there is generally a peak in one of the surrounding hours.
+Presumably this could be because it is drawing its data from a different grid cells (many of the

 #### Knostrop
 | Datetime            | Gauge | CEH-GEAR |